babybuddy/babybuddy/README.md

 The time zone to use for the instance.
 See [List of tz database time zones](https://en.wikipedia.org/wiki/List_of_tz_database_time_zones) for all possible values.

+## Languages

+Baby Buddy includes translation support as of v1.2.2.
+Language can be set on a per-user basis from the user settings page (`/user/settings/`).
+See [CONTRIBUTING.md](CONTRIBUTING.md#translation) for information about how to create/update translations.

+### Available languages
+:us: English (U.S.) *(base)*

+:fr: French

+:sweden: Swedish

 ## API